A statistical test for network similarity: Methods

 These distances are then recorded into a $\vert V \vert \times \vert V \vert$ hollow and symmetric matrix $Z = \left[ \zeta_{ij} \right]$, where $\zeta_{ij} = \zeta_{ji}$ and $\zeta_{ii} = 0, \, \forall i,j$.
 Here, $a_i \, (a_j)$ represents the set of all vertices with which vertex $i \, (j)$ shares an edge.
 The ratio $\sigma_{ij}$ is the well known Jaccard similarity.
 The Jaccard distance ($\zeta_{ij}$) is its complement.

 As mentioned earlier, in this version of our work, we extend this distance to directed graphs.
-In the case of directed graphs, we simply decompose the cardinalities of the intersection and union of shared connections.
-We decompose those cardinalities into the sum of the cardinality of their two constituents:
+In the case of directed graphs, we simply decompose the cardinalities of the intersection and union of shared connections into the sum of the cardinality of their two constituents:

 In this specific case, $p_i \, (p_j)$ is the set of predecessor nodes to node $i \, (j)$.
-Meanwhile, $s_i \, (s_j)$ is the set of successor nodes.
+Meanwhile, $\sigma_i \, (\sigma_j)$ is the set of successor nodes.